kshedden/case_studies/methods/factor-overview.md

 # Factor analyses and embeddings

 A large class of powerful statistical methods considers data in which many "objects" ("observations") are measured with respect to multiple variables.
-At a high level, these analyses usually aim to simultaneously understand the relationships among the objects and the relationships among the variables.
+These analyses often focus on understanding the relationships among the variables, but sometimes also consider the relationships among the objects.

 For example, we may have a sample of people (the "objects") with each person measured in terms of their height, weight, age, and sex.
 In